 Books about people of colour and the environment

 edited by Alison Hawthorne Deming and Lauret Savoy.
 17 essays by people of colour describing their relationship to the land.
 Each piece of writing explores the different connections between the impact on nature and inequality.
+I have not yet read this.

 by Carolyn Finney.
 An exploration into why African Americans are underrepresented in nature, outdoor recreation and environmentalism in the US.
 It sounds quite comprehensive with examples from film, literature and popular culture, as well as important historical moments in American history.
+I have not yet read this.

 These books are just a starting point.
 I will be sharing different content on my blog over the coming weeks alongside my usual content on nature, adventure, book reviews and randomness.